fabmas/certlc/codesample/README.md

 languages:
 - json
 ---

 # Certificate Life Cycle LAB Deployment
-This guide details the process of deploying the LAB environment for the [Certificate Life Cycle on Azure](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/certlc/)
+In this tutorial, you will learn how to deploy the LAB environment for the **Certificate Life Cycle on Azure** scenario.
+The goal is to showcase a comprehensive solution for the automated renewal of certificates from non-integrated Certificate Authorities.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ffabmas%2Fcertlc%2Fmain%2F.armtemplate%2Ffulllabdeploy.json)